 In association with third parties, NZALPA is able to offer our members three exclusive insurance schemes that are currently some of the best available to aviation professionals.
 The plans include:

-- Group Life Insurance - GLI provides death cover
+- Group Life Insurance - GLI provides death cover, Best Doctors and Living Assurance Cover.

 - Group Disability Insurance - GDI provides income protection cover in the event you cannot work due to illness